tzhenyu/nautilus-mesh-network/README.md

 **NAUTILUS** is a prototype created by "Great Wall of FSKTM" team for **UM Technothon 2025**.

+Note: We expected UM to provide Raspberry Pi 4 to us.
+Unfortunately, all Raspberry Pi 4

 ## What is Mesh Network?

 ![Connecting mesh via WiFi](https://raw.githubusercontent.com/binnes/WiFiMeshRaspberryPi/refs/heads/master/images/PiMeshWiFi.png)